-Treating tobacco addiction a 'duty,' argue text editorsDecember 19th, 2012 in Addiction /
+Treating tobacco addiction a 'duty,' argue text editorsDecember 19, 2012 by Bryan Alary in Medicine & Health / Addiction

 Researchers from the University of Alberta are helping Canadian smokers butt out with a new textbook designed to give health professionals the right tools to treat tobacco addiction.